 Although we are treating the individual client, we recognize that the entire family system needs support and guidance.
 To address this, we offer the following:

-Multi-family groups: A weekly 2 hour multi-family group led by two licensed therapists and case managers.
+Multi-family therapy groups: A weekly 2 hour multi-family group led by two licensed therapists and case managers.
 The first hour consists of a structured group session with both parents and teenagers in order to foster connection and understanding of one another.
 During the second hour, the teenagers will participate in a process group with one of the therapists, while the parents participate in a separate support group with the other therapist.
 This group has created an invaluable sense of community not only among our teenage clients, but their families as well.

 Monthly family sessions: Once per month, parents are invited to participate in a session with their teenager’s individual therapist.
 This is to assist the treatment team in recognizing each family’s unique needs as well as increasing effective communication across the family unit.